ravinderkumard/AI_LangChain/103_LangChain_Structured_Output/ReadMe.md

 | **Automatic conversion**    | **No**  | **Yes** | **No** |
 | **Cross-language compatibility**    | **No**  | **No** | **Yes** |
 | ---------------- | --------------------- | -------------- | -------------- |

+🔍 **What to Know**
+LangChain allows you to enforce structure on the LLM's output using:
+    -   StructuredOutputParser
+    -   PydanticOutputParser
+    -   JsonOutputParser
+    This is critical for robust, parsible, and safe outputs—especially in APIs.

+📌 **Key Concepts**
+    -   Data validation with pydantic
+    -   Output schemas for JSON/YAML
+    -   Chain error handling when the model output doesn't match schema
+    -   Guardrails integration for safer outputs (advanced)

+❓ **Interview Questions**
+1. Why and when would you use structured output parsing?
+2. What is the difference between PydanticOutputParser and JsonOutputParser?
+3. How do you handle parsing errors in structured output?
+4. How would you design a LangChain pipeline that outputs a Python object from LLM?
+5. Can you use structured outputs in agents or tool-calling flows?

+💡 **Production-Grade Example**

+from langchain.output_parsers import PydanticOutputParser from pydantic import BaseModel, Field

+class Summary(BaseModel):
+    title: str = Field(..., description="Title of the summary")
+    bullet_points: list[str] = Field(..., description="Key points")

+parser = PydanticOutputParser(pydantic_object=Summary)

+prompt = ChatPromptTemplate.from_messages([
+    ("system", "You are a helpful assistant that returns structured summaries."), ("human", "Summarize this article with a title and bullet points:\n\n{article_text}") ])

+chain = prompt | llm | parser

+result = chain.invoke({"article_text": "Apple launched new M4 chip..."})
+print(result)

+🔑 **Insights:**
+    -   Adds safety and structure to LLM outputs.
+    -   Use in APIs, agents, or business logic where format matters.
+    -   Handle OutputParserException for fallback strategies.